core-wg/observe-multicast-notifications/draft-ietf-core-observe-multicast-notifications.md

 ### Informative Response ### {#ssec-client-side-informative-oscore}

 Upon receiving the informative response from the server, the client performs as described in {{ssec-client-side-informative}}, with the following additions.

+When performing step 2, the client expects the 'ph_req' parameter to be included in the informative response, which is otherwise considered malformed.
+An exception is the case discussed in {{deterministic-phantom-Request}}.

 Once completed step 2, the client decrypts and verifies the rebuilt phantom registration request as defined in {{Section 8.2 of I-D.ietf-core-oscore-groupcomm}}, with the following differences.